-This specification defines the Zcash consensus protocol at launch, and after each of the upgrades codenamed Overwinter, Sapling, Blossom, Heartwood, and Canopy.
+This draft specification defines the Zcash consensus protocol at launch; after each of the upgrades codenamed Overwinter, Sapling, Blossom, Heartwood, and Canopy; and proposed changes for Orchard.
 It is a work in progress.
 Protocol differences from Zerocash and Bitcoin are also explained.